Jack Murray (racing driver): The REDEX Reliability Trials

-Jack participated in this event, which ran from London to Mexico City, but did not finish.
+Murray participated in this event, which ran from London to Mexico City, but did not finish.

-Jack and Evan Green, as drivers, teamed up with Hamish Cardno (Motor Magazine) as navigator in the London to Mexico Marathon.
+Murray and Evan Green, as drivers, teamed up with Hamish Cardno (of Motor magazine) as navigator in the London to Mexico Marathon.
 Car No 92 was a British Leyland works entry Triumph Mk.2 2.5PI.
 Right from the start a blockage problem with the fuel injection system emerged.
 This recurring problem was later attributed to a valve guide disintegrating and shedding crumbs of metal.

 A crash in France in which the Triumph was driven over a cliff and hit some trees did not help matters.
 With Cardno driving, the Triumph left the road, rolling and spinning down a hill near Rouaine in the French Alps.
 Fortunately, no one was injured.
 The car was pulled out, hammered into shape and the boys drove on.
 (The Courier-Mail, April 1970) It took the Andes, however, to finally put Car No 92, out of the rally.
 The Triumph did not arrive at the Santiago checkpoint within the time limit and was eliminated.